ledif/dimebox/docs/getting-started.md

 │   └── simple.yml
 ```

 The ```jobs``` directory will store all of the generated job files and the ```results``` directory will store the output from your jobs' execution.
-Each experiment is defined by a YAML file which gives various configuration options, such as the number or processor counts, commands to be run in each job and a list of parameters to perform an exhaustive study of.
+Each experiment is defined by a YAML file (expfile) which gives various configuration options, such as the number or processor counts, commands to be run in each job and a list of parameters to perform an exhaustive study of.

-In our example, our YAML configuration is simple:
+In our example, our expfile is simple:
 ```
 name: heat
 desc: Heat equation for various processor counts